haklein/Powder-O-Matic/README.md

 This Sketch controls two stepper motors via two TCM2208 stepper drivers.
 The drivers are controlled via dir/step pins and configured via Serial 2 and 3.
-Serial 1 is being used to fetch values from a Kern PCB scale.
+Serial 1 is being used to fetch values from a the scale.
 The target value is adjusted with a KY-040 rotary encoder.
 Dispensing can be started by pressing the push button of the rotary encoder.
 A SSD1306 OLED display is used to display the current state, actual and target value.
 The Kern scale needs to be configured for command mode ("rE Cr") with 19200 baud.